RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK4631/Quickstart/README.md

 ### What Do You Need?

-Before going through each and every step on using RAK4631 WisBlock Core, make sure to prepare the necessary items listed below:
+Before going through each and every step on using the RAK4631 WisBlock module, make sure to prepare the necessary items listed below:

 #### Hardware